 Mandatory Security Restrictions

 Governments enforce these everywhere, no exceptions.
-Skip military bases, army depots, airfields, no photos.
-Stay off ports, government buildings, airport secure zones.
-Border areas near DRC, South Sudan, Somalia carry advisories for unrest, banditry.
-Kenya’s north near Somalia needs convoys sometimes.
+Skip military bases, army depots, any kind of military training, including the paramilitary ‘mgambo’, airfields, no photos.
+Stay off ports, government buildings, and airport secure zones.
+Border areas near DRC, South Sudan, and Somalia carry advisories for unrest and banditry.
+Kenya’s northern region near Somalia sometimes needs convoys.
 Uganda’s DRC edges stay tricky.

 What Happens If You Break Rules